-A. Class and chapel dress: Modest necklines and conservative dress lengths are naturally in order.
+- A. Class and chapel dress: Modest necklines and conservative dress lengths are naturally in order.
 Women's jeans will be permitted as long as the student maintains a standard of cleanliness, neatness, and modesty.
 Shirts and blouses should be loose-fitting.
-Clothing which reveals the midriff is prohibited.
-T- shirts may be worn in all buildings and at all times, unless otherwise specified during special campus events.
+Clothing that reveals the midriff is prohibited.
+T-shirts may be worn in all buildings and at all times unless otherwise specified during special campus events.
 T-shirts that promote or infer non-Christian themes or messages are inappropriate and are not permitted at any time or under any conditions on the campus.
 Extremely faded and/or worn clothing is not permitted for chapel, class, or as specified for special events.
 Pajama pants are not appropriate class dress.
-Shorts are not permitted during chapel or class.
+Shorts are not permitted during chapel or class. - B. Church dress: Church dress: Women are encouraged to wear dresses or skirts and appropriate tops to church.
+Students are expected to dress in good taste to show the appropriate respect for church worship while being aware of the manner of dress appropriate to the individual church. - C. Recreational dress: Recreational dress: For women's recreational dress please refer to the men's recreational dress above.